 Kumanokōtai Shrine (熊野皇大神社)

-Kumanokōtai Shrine, close to the Usui Pass Observation Platform, is a rare shrine you will want to visit.
+Kumanokotai Shrine, close to the Usui Pass Observation Platform, is a rare shrine you will want to visit.
 Not only does it sit on a prefectural borderline, but the central watershed (中央分水嶺) can also be found in the precinct!
-Because the shrine’s precinct is across two prefectures, the shrine consists of two religious institutions (宗教法人).
-The first half in Nagano Prefecture is Kumanokōtai Shrine, and the other half in Gunma Prefecture is Kumano Shrine.
+Because the shrine’s precinct spans two prefectures, the shrine comprises two separate religious institutions (宗教法人).
+The first half in Nagano Prefecture is Kumanokotai Shrine, and the other half in Gunma Prefectureis Kumano Shrine.
 Each religious institution has its responsible person, shrine staff, donation box, and shrine office.
-This is why Kumanokōtai Shrine is designated as one of the four Special Shrine in Japan (特別神社).
+This is why Kumanokotai Shrine is designated as one of the four Special Shrines in Japan (特別神社).

 Mikasa-dōri Street (三笠通り)

-Mikasa-dōri Street starting from the intersection close to Kyu-Karuizawa (旧軽井沢) bus stop to the Former Mikasa Hotel (旧三笠ホテル), is the perfect street to escape from the heat during the warmer season.
+Mikasa-dori Street, stretching from the intersection near Kyu Karuizawa (旧軽井沢) bus stop to the Former Mikasa Hotel (旧三笠ホテル), is the perfect street to escape the heat during the warmer season.
 It is also the road leading to Kose Onsen (小瀬温泉) and Karuizawa Shiraito Falls (白糸の滝).

-Once you pass through the commercial district, the 2km Mikasa-dōri Street is lined with tall larch that isn’t just scenic but blocks the strong summer sun, bringing you the coolness Karuizawa is known for.
+Once you pass through the commercial district, the 2km Mikasa-dōri Street is lined with tall larch trees that aren’t just scenic but also block the strong summer sun, bringing you the coolness Karuizawa is known for.

 The street is flat and usually without much traffic, making it perfect for cycling.
-The fresh cool breeze that blew on our faces was just refreshing when we cycled along Mikasa-dōri in late September.
+The fresh, cool breeze that blew across our faces was refreshing as we cycled along Mikasa-dōri in late September.

 If you decide to take a stroll instead of cycling, you will notice the height difference between the left and right lanes.
-This higher lane was Kusakaru Electric Railway’s track that served between Kusatsu Onsen and Karuizawa in the first half of the 20th century.
+This higher lane was the Kusakaru Electric Railway’s track, which served the route between Kusatsu Onsen and Karuizawa in the first half of the 20th century.

 Even if you visit Karuizawa in winter, venture out to Mikasa-dōri for some stunning photos!